afoim/cf_hexo/src/content/posts/hexo-cf-page.md

          LinkPreset.Home,
          LinkPreset.Archive,
          LinkPreset.About,
          {
+           name: '随机图',
+           url: 'https://pic.onani.cn',     // Internal links should not include the base path, as it is automatically added
+           external: true,                               // Show an external link icon and will open in a new tab },
+         {
            name: 'GitHub',
            url: 'https://github.com/saicaca/fuwari',     // Internal links should not include the base path, as it is automatically added